code42/axiomatic/README.md

 * AXIOMATIC_IP is the IP address to bind.
 Default: 127.0.0.1
 * AXIOMATIC_PORT is the port number to bind.
 Default: 8181
 * GITHUB_SECRET is the secret token for validating webhook requests.
-Please set it to something unique.
-Default: you-deserve-what-you-get
+You *MUST* configure this value or the server will not start.
+There is no default value.
 * NOMAD_SERVER is the URL of the Nomad server that will handle dir2consul job submissions.
 Default: http://localhost:4646
 * VAULT_TOKEN is the token value used to access the Nomad server.
 Default: ""